-To enable collection of these benthic stages, the sites were equipped with 2 series of 3 replicate collectors (Figs. 3-5).
-One set was submersed for 2 wk to collect pediveligers; the second set was submersed for 4 wk to collect oyster spat (Fig. 2).
-Each collector was replaced after 4 wk of submersion, meaning that at each sampling site, one series of collectors was replaced every 2 wk throughout the summer.
+To enable collection of these benthic stages, the sites were equipped with two series of three replicate collectors (Figure 3, Figure 4 and Figure 5).
+One set was submersed for two weeks to collect pediveligers and the second set was submersed for four weeks to collect oyster spat (Figure 2).
+Each collector was replaced after four weeks of submersion; meaning that at each sampling site, one series of collectors was replaced every two weeks throughout the summer.

-2.3.
-Environmental measurements
+2.3 Environmental measurements

-Environmental parameters (hydrological and plankton samples) were recorded at weekly intervals from June-September in 2012, 2013 and 2014 close to the spatfall sites Listel_OSFZ, Bouzigues_ISFZ and Marseillan_ISFZ.
-Temperature and salinity were measured twice a week using WTW[®] probes positioned
+Environmental parameters (hydrological and plankton samples) were recorded at weekly intervals from June to September in 2012, 2013 and 2014 close to spatfall sites Listel_OSFZ, Bouzigues_ISFZ and Marseillan_ISFZ.
+Temperature and salinity were measured twice a week using with WTW® probes positioned between 1 and 1.5 m below the surface, and averaged weekly.